Pleasant BEM

 }

-Do not use any styles that would apply to the container box (do not use background, border, display, flex, grid, margin, padding, position, etc. on .Text).
+Do not use any styles that would apply to the container box (do not use background, border, display, flex, grid, margin, padding, position, etc.) on the global modifier itself.
 Instead, use this block in association with other CSS classes responsible for styling the box:

 <article class="Post">